RCS prediction and optimization for anomalous reflection metasurfaces using Floquet analysis: measurements: Metasurfaces synthesis

+The complete motivation of the design process, as well as the synthesis and optimisation of the metasurface are explained in detail in~\cite{Elineau2022b}, and we recall the main steps hereafter for the sake of completeness.
 The metasurface initial objective is to reflect a normally incident plane wave into the ${\theta_1 = 60^\circ}$ direction, with a classical gradient metasurface.
 The wave reflection occurs in the plane normal to the surface and containing the direction of the gradient.
-Incoming plane wave is TM polarised and working frequency is 8~GHz.
-The initial surface is created by designing three cells that produce the linear phase variation required along a gradient period, constituting the supercell.
+The incoming plane wave is TM polarised and the working frequency is 8~GHz.

+The initial surface is created by designing individually three cells that produce the linear phase variation required along a gradient period, constituting the supercell.
+In the initial case, the three cells are simply chosen to be $120^\circ$ apart in terms of phase response so the full gradient period is covered.
+One of them is set to be at a $0^\circ$ phase.
+Three cells is the lowest number of cells in this situation were each cell is guaranteed to be smaller than $\frac{\lambda}{2}$.
 Each cell phase response is simulated using local periodicity assumption, under normal illumination.
-Cells dimensions are found in the table of Figure \ref{fig_Hcell}, with the description of the cell geometrical parameters.
+Cells dimensions corresponding to the required phases are found in the table of Figure~\ref{fig_Hcell}, with the description of the cell geometrical parameters.
 The surface is created by replicating the supercell nine times to create an array that is approximately $10\lambda$ long.
-Figure \ref{fig_sim_mes} shows the simulated RCS of the initial surface, in blue dashed line.
-The surface mainly radiates in the intended ${\theta_1 = 60^\circ}$ direction but also shows a quite high parasitic reflection level in the Floquet direction ${\theta_{-1} = -60^\circ}$.\\
+Figure~\ref{fig_sim_mes} shows the simulated RCS of the initial surface, in blue dashed line.
+The surface mainly radiates in the intended ${\theta_1 = 60^\circ}$ direction but also shows a quite high parasitic reflection level in the Floquet direction ${\theta_{-1} = -60^\circ}$.